Best time to find cheap flights, 4% potential price drop

 What time of day is cheapest to fly to Coolangatta?

-To get the best value, try booking a flight at midday when visiting Coolangatta.
-Generally the prices will increase for flights in the afternoon as these tend to have higher demand.
+To get the best value, try booking a flight in the morning when visiting Coolangatta.
+Generally the prices will increase for flights in the evening as these tend to have higher demand.

 In 1770, Captain Cook navigated along this part of the Gold Coast and named Point Danger and Mount Warning.
 In 1846, one ship – the Coolangatta – didn’t heed the warnings and sank, but it gave the town its name.